seyo-IV/PowerShell-Power-User-Module/README.md

 Like the ```du``` command on Linux.

 ### How to install! ###
-IMPOORTANT!
+IMPORTANT!
 You will need PS Version 7 or higher for the top script to run.

 Open PowerShell.
 Type ```$env:PSModulePath -split ';'```